24 Sights in Heilbronn, Germany (with Map and Images)

 Show sight on map

-Villa Wolf is a villa located at Parkstraße 33 in the Sontheim district of Heilbronn.
-The villa, built in 1903/04, is an example of a typical two-family house in Art Nouveau style and represents the taste of the time.
-It is also one of the few surviving buildings in Heilbronn that were built by citizens of the Jewish faith and "aryanized" during the National Socialist era.
+Villa Wolf is a villa located at Parkstraße 33 in the Sontheim district of Heilbronn, Germany.
+Built in 1903/04, the villa is an example of a typical two-family house in Art Nouveau style and represents the taste of the time.
+At the same time, it is one of the few surviving buildings in Heilbronn that were erected by citizens of the Jewish faith and "Aryanized" during the National Socialist era.

 Wikipedia: Villa Wolf (Heilbronn) (DE)